Help stop the spread of COVID-19

 - In Missouri, health officials reported no COVID-19 cases among 139 clients exposed to two symptomatic hair stylists with confirmed COVID-19 while both the stylists and the clients wore face masks.
 (Source: CDC)

-Always wear a mask over your nose and mouth when you’re out and about in public places.
-Mask are most effective when we all wear them — your mask protects others and their masks protect you.
-So wear one for your family, for your friends and neighbors, and for your community.
+Masks are most effective when we all wear them — your mask protects others and their masks protect you.
+So, wear one for your family, for your friends and neighbors, and for your community.
 For more information visit our Cloth Mask and Face Coverings page.

 If you have coronavirus symptoms, such as a fever, cough or shortness of breath, you need to get tested.
 If you’ve been in close contact with someone who has the virus, you need to get tested — even if you don’t have symptoms.